aronfowler/aronfowler.github.io/_posts/2021-12-17-Review:-Our-Silver-City-2094,-Nottingham-Contemporary.md

 ![weather](/assets/beach.jpg)

 The next room is an encirclement of sideboards on a carpet floor.
 Future tramplers must choose to remove their shoes or supervise a swimming lesson with blue plastic slippers.
 If the exhibition promised that humankind will wobble but life will flourish once again, it now takes a dystopian turn.
 The carpet howls out for cushion and durability.
 There’s no underlay.
-A carpet without underlay is like a duvet of pathetic tog.
+And a carpet without underlay is like a duvet of pathetic tog.

 ![sideboards](/assets/S1090072.JPG)
 ![2objects](/assets/owl and lady.jpg)

 An owl curls out a furry turd.
 A muddy stroke victim uses neither shampoo nor conditioner.
 She communicates that if you critique art, you are an art critic — but I’ve offered no criticism, no analysis, and nothing of substance.
-She says I’m a clown.
+She reckons I’m a clown.

 But how am I supposed to exercise critical reason, how am I supposed to concentrate when this carpet’s career is condemned to be calamitous?

 A hairy pole occupies its own corner.
 It strikes a stern tone,

 “Listen, sunshine.
 Every detail is deliberate.
 As we age, time as we sense it accelerates.
 It seems to pass faster.
 In the year 2094, you will be ninety-nine years old.
-Carpet will flash through your experience from factory fresh to threadbare in 5 seconds flat.”
+Carpet will flash through your experience from factory fresh to threadbare in five seconds flat.”

 If time is speeding up, it’s already time for me to leave — thank God.